ML Definitions and Concepts

 - Wikipedia: Outline of Machine Learning

-- The Evolution of Machine Learning
+- The Evolution of ML

 Biological evolution inspires machine learning (ML).
 Evolution allows life to explore almost limitless diversity and complexity.
 Scientists hope to recreate such open-endedness in the laboratory or in computer simulations, but even sophisticated computational techniques like ML and AI can't provide the open-ended tinkering associated with evolution.